Chris Carter (linebacker): Cincinnati Bengals

 Carter signed with the Cincinnati Bengals on December 3, 2014.
 The Bengals released Carter on December 15, 2015.

 Baltimore Ravens

 On December 21, 2015, Carter was signed by the Baltimore Ravens.
 He was re-signed by the Ravens on March 15, 2016.
 He was released on October 12, 2016.
 Carter later served as NFLPA Board of Player Representative from 2016-2017.

-Second stint with the Colts
+Indianapolis Colts (second stint)

 On October 13, 2016, Carter was signed by the Indianapolis Colts, and served as team captain from 2016-2017.

 Washington Redskins

 On March 16, 2017, Carter signed with the Washington Redskins.
 He was carted off the field in the fourth quarter of the Week 14 game against the Los Angeles Chargers.
 The following day, the team announced Carter suffered a fractured fibula.
 He was placed on injured reserve on December 12, 2017.
 Carter now serves as NFLPA Board of Player Representative.

 Personal life

+After his playing career, Carter became a business strategist, youth foundation director, and motivational speaker.